What Happens When a Car Is T-Boned?

 Sometimes, the intersection itself is partly at fault.
 Many poorly designed, dangerous intersections in the New York City area have a history of such crashes.
 Traffic signal data from the crash time may show which driver had the red or green light.
 Inclement weather may play a role, as wet or icy surfaces makes it harder for a car to stop.

-Contact Douglas and London today
+Contact Douglas & London today

-If you or someone you know was T-boned by a reckless or negligent driver, you need the services of the experienced New York City car accident lawyers at Douglas and London.
+If you or someone you know was T-boned by a reckless or negligent driver, you need the services of the experienced New York City car accident lawyers at Douglas & London.
 We offer free consultations, and you can schedule one by calling us 24/7 or contacting us online.
 Our firm has recovered more than $18 billion for clients in settlements and verdicts.
 While most cases are settled, we will take your case to trial when necessary.